 - Transcripts (undergraduate and graduate)

-- Letter of recommendation from thesis advisor.
+- Letter of recommendation from thesis adviser.

 For more information or answers to any questions, please contact: Janet Walters, Phillips Ambassadors Program Manager, Carolina Asia Center, (919) 801-8283.